andrews1022/sass-boilerplate/README.md

 ## UPDATE: ESLint and Prettier Added!
 ESLint and Prettier added!
 Simply run `npm install` to get the necessary packages.
 Included in the 'js' folder is a quick line of code.
 After running `npm install`, you should get some warnings from ESLint/Prettier.

+## UPDATE: Jest Added!
+Jest has been added to Maple!
+Simply run `npm install` to get the necessary packages.
+Included in "scripts" is "testwatch": "jest --watchAll", this way your text editor will automatically run all tests on save.